Distinctive Design

 Packaging Material Review

-Box & Bottle Design
+Bag, Box & Bottle Design

-Stickers, Tape & Stamps
+Stickers, Tape, & Stamps

-Tags, Sleeves & Tissue Paper
+Tags, Sleeves, & Tissue Paper

-Vendor Decisions & Packaging Materials Selection Assistance*
+Vendor Decisions & Packaging Materials Selection*

 Quote Acquisition & Printer or Vendor Communication

-Product Environment
+Environment

-Environment Assessment & Measuring
+Environment Assessment & Measuring, when applicable

-I recommend working with a consultant to advise you on legal requirements associated with your product.
+Work with a consultant to advise you on legal requirements associated with your product.
 For your reference, I’ve compiled a basic resource list to share with clients.

 Packaging Feature